CEvNS-data/data-standards/README.md

   - Code should be restricted to common languages (ex.
 Python)
 - Collaborations should plan for data releases to be done in a timely fashing
   - Without an external agency enforcing such requirements, this must manifest as an internal requirement for publications
+- The burden of effort will be on the students and postdocs; it may be worthwhile to make data release preparation a communal effort
+  - We could organize a session along side the next "Magnificent CEvNS" where students/postdocs can share their experience and work together on data-release efforts
+  - Associating data-release preparation with a community / networking opportunity may help people to become more engaged with it

 ## Other points from "Magnificent CEvNS 2024"
 - Matrix elements and other such calculations should be shared and released